Quick Start 🚀

 MJ4D is free for anyone to try and getting started is as easy as visiting a link with your web browser.
 MJ4D runs directly in modern web browsers and does not require any installation.
 We recommend using Google Chrome or Microsoft Edge.

 To get started, visit https://mj4d.mjteam.com and click the Sign Up button.
-This will take you to https://mj4d.app to create your free account.
+This will take you to https://mj4d.com to create your free account.
 Input your information, read and agree to our terms of use, verify your email and you are all set to begin exploring in MJ4D.

 Desktop and Mobile Versions